(As amended up to November 2021)

-(1) editorial procedures and standards for public documents of AAIR are drawn up and maintained; and
+(1) editorial procedures and standards for public documents of AAIR are drawn up and maintained

-(2) a newsletter, forum proceedings or other publications, be issued to members as shall be determined by the Committee from time to time.
+(2) a newsletter, forum proceedings, annual reports, or other publications, be issued to members as shall be determined by the Committee from time to time.

-The funds of the Association shall be derived from annual subscriptions, donations, forum registration fees, subsidies and such other sources as the Committee determines.
+The funds of AAIR shall be derived from annual subscriptions, donations, forum registration fees, subsidies, sponsorship, and such other sources as the Committee determines.

 (1) All moneys received by AAIR from whatever source must be paid forthwith into an account in the name of AAIR with such bank as the Committee may from time to time direct.

-(2) All drafts, bills of exchange, promissory notes and other negotiable instruments, other than cheques, shall be signed by two (2) members of the Committee, of which one must be the Treasurer.
+(2) All drafts, bills of exchange, promissory notes, and other negotiable instruments, other than cheques, shall be signed by 2 members of the Committee, of which one must be the Treasurer.

-(3) All cheques shall be signed by the Treasurer and by either one other member of the Committee or a financial member of AAIR appointed for this purpose by the Committee.
+(3) All cheques or other electronic payments shall be signed or authorised by the Treasurer and by either one other member of the Committee or a financial member of AAIR appointed for this purpose by the Committee.

 The financial year of AAIR shall run from 1 July in a year to 30 June in the next following year.

 (1) A notice may be served by the Committee upon any member either personally or by sending it by post or by email to the member at the address shown in the Register of Members.